zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

     <summary>Click here for command details about validating an existing PassTicket for Top Secret.</summary>

-    In your ESM command line interface or other security environment, execute the following commands:
+    1. In your ESM command line interface or other security environment, execute the following commands:

     ```tss
         TSS WHOHAS APPL(<applid>)
         TSS WHOHAS PTKTDATA(<applid>)
         TSS WHOHAS PTKTDATA(IRRPTAUTH.<applid>.)
     ```
-    If APPL and PTKTDATA are not defined yet, follow the instruction to create them as described in the [Enabling PassTickets with Top Secret](#enabling-passtickets-with-top-secret) section.
+    2. If APPL and PTKTDATA are not yet defined, follow the steps to create them as described in the [Enabling PassTickets with Top Secret](#enabling-passtickets-with-top-secret) section.

     - **`.`**
         A wildcard symbol that lists all resources